appelmar/gdalcubes_cpp/README.md

 # Tutorial
-Further documenta tion including a tutorial with different datasets can be found at http://appelmar.github.io/gdalcubes.
+Further documentation including a tutorial with different datasets can be found at http://appelmar.github.io/gdalcubes.